ICS491TeamLucio/lucio.github.io/index.md

   * Other JavaScript variables are camel-case.
 Example: collectionList.
   * Templates representing pages are capitalized, with words separated by underscores.
 Example: Directory_Page.
 The files for this template are lower case, with hyphens rather than underscore.
 Example: directory-page.html, directory-page.js.
   * Routes to pages are named the same as their corresponding page.
 Example: Directory_Page.

-### Data model

-The OHA grant data model is implemented by three JavaScript classes: [ProfileCollection](https://github.com/uhpool/UHPool/blob/master/app/imports/api/profile/ProfileCollection.js) and [AllListingsCollection](https://github.com/uhpool/UHPool/blob/master/app/imports/api/all_listings/AllListingsCollection.js).
-Both classes encapsulate a MongoDB collection with the same name and export a single variable (Profiles and AllListing)that provides access to that collection.

-Any part of the system that manipulates the UHPool data model imports the Profiles or AllListing variable, and invokes methods of that class to get or set data.

-There are many common operations on MongoDB collections.
-To simplify the implementation, the ProfileCollection and AllListingCollection classes inherit from the [BaseCollection](https://github.com/uhpool/UHPool/tree/master/app/imports/api/base) class.

-The [BaseUtilities](https://github.com/uhpool/UHPool/blob/master/app/imports/api/base/BaseUtilities.js) file contains functions that operate across both classes.

-Both ProfileCollection and AllListingCollection have Mocha unit tests in [ProfileCollection.test.js](https://github.com/uhpool/UHPool/blob/master/app/imports/api/profile/ProfileCollection.test.js) and [AllListingCollection.test.js](https://github.com/uhpool/UHPool/blob/master/app/imports/api/all_listings/AllListingsCollection.test.js).

-### CSS

-The application uses the [Angular UI](http://semantic-ui.com/) CSS framework.
-To learn more about the Semantic UI theme integration with Meteor, see [Semantic-UI-Meteor](https://github.com/Semantic-Org/Semantic-UI-Meteor).

-The Semantic UI theme files are in [app/client/lib/semantic-ui](https://github.com/ics-software-engineering/meteor-application-template/tree/master/app/client/lib/semantic-ui) directory.
-Because they are in the client/ directory and not the imports/ directory, they do not need to be explicitly imported to be loaded.
-(Meteor automatically loads all files into the client that are in the client/ directory).

-Note that the user pages contain a menu fixed to the top of the page, and thus the body element needs to have padding attached to it.
-However, the landing page does not have a menu, and thus no padding should be attached to the body element on that page.
-To accomplish this, the [router](https://github.com/uhpool/UHPool/blob/master/app/imports/startup/client/router.js) uses "triggers" to add a remove the appropriate classes from the body element when a page is visited and then left by the user.

-List of some of the Semantic UI used in this project:
--Dropdown
--Accordion
--Cards
--Grid
--Container
--Table

-### Routing

-For display and navigation among its four pages, the application uses [Flow Router](https://github.com/kadirahq/flow-router).

-Routing is defined in [imports/startup/client/router.js](https://github.com/ics-software-engineering/meteor-application-template/blob/master/app/imports/startup/client/router.js).

-The OHA website defines the following routes:

-  * The `/` route goes to the public landing page.
-  * The `/directory` route goes to the public directory page.

 ### Configuration